-It is the smallest island country in the Mediterranean that sits in between Italian and the Libyan Sea, specifically located around 80km south from Sicily, approximately 30 km long and 15 km wide and it is surrounded with 2 smaller islands, Gozo and Comino
+It is the smallest island country in the Mediterranean that sits in between Italian and the Libyan Sea.
+Specifically located around 80km south of Sicily, approximately 30 km long and 15 km wide and it is surrounded with 2 smaller islands, Gozo and Comino

-As a result, in this Mediterranean country, the summer lasts a very long time.
+As a result, in this Mediterranean country, the summertime in Malta lasts a very long time.